computamike/windgazer.github.io/_posts/2015-04-02-Shallow-Orphans-and-Clean-Builds.md

 for this one-time performance, we can't use grunt.
 Not to sweat though, it's not all that complicated and, as I mentioned, a one time affair.

-If you've been following my ongoing series on clean builds, you should start by cleaning
+If you've been following my [ongoing series][s] on clean builds, you should start by cleaning
 up:

 ```